sagemath/sagewiki_to_gh-2022-10-10/days4/projects.md

 = Projects =
-Project ideas for [:days4:SAGE Days 4].
+Coding sprint and project ideas for [:days4:SAGE Days 4] June 12-17, 2007.

 At some point a day or 2 before SD4, we'll have to: flesh these out more and print up the result in a nice latex document for everybody.
 Then when people choose actual projects, they will create subpages on the wiki to track their progress, etc.